Cascading Reinforcement Learning: Introduction

 To handle these challenges, we conduct a fine-grained analysis on the properties of value functions, and design an efficient oracle $\algbestperm$ to find the optimal item list, based on a novel dynamic programming for combinatorial optimization.
-Furthermore, we propose computationally and sample efficient algorithms $\algcascadingeuler$ and $\algcascadingbpi$, which employ oracle $\algbestperm$ to only maintain the estimates for items and avoid enumerating over item lists.
-Our algorithms achieve polynomial regret and sample complexity in all problem parameters, and are near-optimal up to factor $H$.
+Furthermore, we design computation-efficient and sample-efficient algorithms $\algcascadingeuler$ and $\algcascadingbpi$, which employ oracle $\algbestperm$ to only maintain the estimates for items and avoid enumerating over item lists.
 Finally, we also conduct experiments to demonstrate the superiority of our algorithms over naive adaptations of classic RL algorithms in computation and sampling.

 The contributions of this work are summarized as follows.